cast-org/figuration/site/4.0/content/tables.md

 ### Border Color

-`.table`s are defined with `border-{side}-color: inherit;`, allowing for easy recoloring of the borders by setting the `border-color` on the `.table` itself.
-Setting a `border-color` on a table row or cell will affect the border color for that specific element and it's descendants.
+Easily recolor borders by setting the `border-color` on the `.table` itself.
+Setting a `border-color` on a table row or cell will affect the border color for that specific element.
+Be aware that using utility classes to recolor borders can result in descendants will have their border color updated as well.

 All cells use `border-top` for their horizontal borders,  while `<thead>` adds a `border-bottom` to `<th>` elements.
 All cells use `border-left` for their vertical ones, unless they are the last ones in a row, then they potentially add a `border-right` depending on the modifier used.